JerryI/wolfram-js-frontend/CONTRIBUTING.md

 ## wolfram-js-frontend
 *server, IO, UI, cells manager, render process and client app*
 ### Primary
-- [ ] Electron app auto-updater.
+- [x] Electron app auto-updater.
 Use Github releases to update client app automatically (probably won't work for linux)
 - [ ] tutorials/examples for new users (no WL background) on Wolfram Language
-- [ ] autotests in a format of WLJS notebook, which go though most features
 - [ ] more example on differnet topics (for data-scientists, scientists, students, ...)

 *Main repo is stable and there are no urget needs in any refactoring*